SanPen/GridCal/doc/md_source/modelling.md

 8. Once the parameters are placed, right click and select 'Add to catalogue'.
 This way the branch p.u. values are calculated from the template values.

-> Note: In the new GridCal version, a transformer can be defined by just right clicking on the desired transformer and selecting the type from the drop down menu.
+> Note: In the new VeraGrid version, a transformer can be defined by just right clicking on the desired transformer and selecting the type from the drop down menu.

 > Note: All of the element types can be found under the 'Types catalogue'